-The California Science Museum is the most visited museum in San Francisco and it’s easy to see why.
+The California academy of Sciences is the most visited museum in San Francisco and it’s easy to see why.
 With a four-story rainforest, an aquarium full of interesting fish and an interactive planetarium, it’s like going to four museums in one.
 Whatever you choose to do here will be a hit with the entire family.

 7. Golden Gate Park Events